WORKOUTS / EMS

 3. SQAI Power Suit: subscription-free, with a spray bottle

 SQAI splits the difference between the top two.
-The Miami-based company sells an FDA-cleared, $2,795 system with suits handcrafted in Spain, and its app, including a library of instructor-led classes, is free forever.
+The Miami-based company sells a $2,795 system it describes as FDA cleared, though we could not find a 510(k) record under the SQAI name and it publishes no number, so ask them for it before you buy.
+It comes with suits handcrafted in Spain, and its app, including a library of instructor-led classes, is free forever.
 No subscription, full stop, which makes it the obvious alternative if you want guided content but refuse to rent your own equipment.

 The suit is custom-fitted to your measurements and uses medical-grade electrode pads that can be repositioned or disconnected, a genuinely useful feature if you need to train around an injury.
 SQAI also offers a 30-day home trial, the most generous return window in the category.